-Today is Memorial Day in the United States, a day for remembering those lost in war and in military service.
+Today is the Memorial Day holiday n the United States.
+It's a day for remembering those lost in war and in military service.

-It's a day worth remembering those veterans who are alive and need to be served better by our VA health system and by society.
+It's also worth remembering those veterans who are alive and need to be served better by our VA health system and by society.

-In my travels, I've been fortunate to visit two major American military cemeteries in Europe, so I'll share some photos below as a way to reflect and remember on this holiday.
+In my travels, I've been fortunate to visit three major American military cemeteries in Europe, so I'll share some photos below as a way to reflect and remember on this holiday.
 I've updated this post in 2021 with photos that I took in Normandy back in 2019.

 The Aisne-Marne American Cemetery (France)